Frequently Asked Questions

 Can I track how long my jobs take?

 /start endpoint before your job begins and the regular ping when it completes.
-We'll calculate and display the duration, with historical trends.What schedule formats do you support?
+We'll calculate and display the duration, with historical trends.Can I send logs or metadata with my pings?

-0 * * * *), interval-based schedules (e.g., "every 30 minutes"), and custom schedules for irregular jobs.Can I pause monitoring temporarily?
+0 * * * *), and interval-based schedules (e.g., "every 30 minutes").What is Threshold Alerting?

 How do I monitor jobs that run on-demand?